mannysingh6/JiraGitHubLinks/README.md

 # JiraGitHubLinks

-A brower extension used to link GitHub PRs into JIRA tickets
+A brower extension used to link GitHub PRs in JIRA tickets